Refine Neutrino Events Reconstruction with BEiT-3

+We noticed that in the $2^{\textrm{nd}}$ place solution, new layers and blocks have to be re-written to apply Special Relativity bias and the structure of the model is not clear (see section~\ref{sec:headings32}).
+Also, MSE Loss and CE Loss are simpler than VMF Loss (see section~\ref{sec:headings34}).
+In order to enhance structural clarity and simplicity, reduce lines of code, and investigate the feasibility of implementing Transformers and their upgrades for Neutrino Events Reconstruction, we made several enhancements to the $2^{\textrm{nd}}$ place solution, see table~\ref{tab:table2}.
+The code for embedding (see section~\ref{sec:headings31}) and data-loading (see section~\ref{sec:headings41}) are inherited from the $2^{\textrm{nd}}$ place solution.
+The rest of the code are re-written.

+We present a pure Transformer model for direction reconstruction: ISeeCube.
+ISeeCube has the potential to be extended to other tasks, such as energy reconstruction, cascade/track event classification, etc. In this section, we will elaborate the structure of ISeeCube:

-\begin{itemize} \item By using $\texttt{torchscale}$, the lines of code drop sharply.
-We present a quick way to build a ViT encoder as the backbone of the Neutrino Events Reconstruction model.
-We show that ViT is capable of learning the position and time information of neutrino events, and future new models or upgrades on ViT has the potential to be used on Neutrino Events Reconstruction. \item Simple methods work relatively well, such as \textbf{Sinusoidal Position Embedding}, \textbf{Class Token}, \textbf{Relative Position Embedding} (RPE) \citep{raffel2020exploring}, \textbf{MSE Loss}. \item ISeeCube has the potential to be extended to other tasks, such as energy reconstruction, cascade/track event classification, etc. \end{itemize}
+\begin{itemize} \item In section~\ref{sec:headings31}, we summarize previous data representation of neutrino events for CNNs and GNNs, and conclude that \textbf{Embedding} in Transformer is a intuitive derivation of the previous methods. \item In section~\ref{sec:headings32} we show that by using $\texttt{TorchScale}$, the lines of code drop sharply.
+We show that ViT-like model is capable of learning the position and time information of neutrino events, and future new models or upgrades on \textbf{Transformer Encoder} and ViT has the potential to be used on Neutrino Events Reconstruction.
+Simple methods work really well, such as \textbf{Sinusoidal Positional Embedding}, \textbf{Relative Position Embedding} (RPE) \cite{raffel2020exploring}, \textbf{Class Token} and \textbf{Register Tokens} \cite{darcet2023vision}. \item In section~\ref{sec:headings33} we compare regression and classification models by using different \textbf{Multilayer Perceptrons} (MLPs) on the class token. \item In section~\ref{sec:headings34} we compare \textbf{Mean Squared Error} (MSE) Loss and \textbf{Cross Entropy} (CE) Loss used in regression and classification models, respectively.
+We also discuss the usage of the Kaggle competition metric. \end{itemize}